LucasGerosa/n-back-python/README.md

 This folder is where the program saves csv files, organized by folder with the participant name or ID.

-### `note/`

-This folder contains the abstraction for music.
-Including representation of notes and scales.

-### `tests/`

-This folder contains unit tests for the project.
-It is currently very outdated and not used.

-### `utils/`

-Contains files with some generally useful functions used by many files.

 ### `translations/`